mobi-uta/project-bubblez/README.md

-# project-universe
+# project-gala
-Web and mobile application to make college campus events unified and convenient for students
+Web and mobile application to make college campus events unified and convenient for students to discover and be notified.